tanaylab/DataAxesFormats.jl/README.md

   - There is explicit control over 2D data layout (row or column major), and support for both dense and sparse matrices, both of which are crucial for performance.
   - This is implemented in Julia, as a seed for efficient computation pipelines (which are hard to implement in Python without resorting to using C/C++ code).
-TODO: provide a [Daf.py](https://pypi.org/project/daf/) Python package, which is a thin wrapper around `Daf.jl` allowing efficient (zero-copy) access to the data using `numpy`, `scipy` and `pandas` vector and matrix types.
-TODO: Implement a similar R package using [JuliaCall](https://libraries.io/cran/JuliaCall) to allow direct access to `Daf.jl` from R code.
+WIP: a [Daf.py](https://pypi.org/project/daf/) Python package, which is a thin wrapper around `Daf.jl` allowing efficient (zero-copy) access to the data using `numpy`, `scipy` and `pandas` vector and matrix types.
+WIP: Implement a similar R package using [JuliaCall](https://libraries.io/cran/JuliaCall) to allow direct access to `Daf.jl` from R code.

 See the [v0.1.0 documentation](https://tanaylab.github.io/Daf.jl/v0.1.0) for details.

+## Status

+Version 0.1.0 is an alpha release.
+We hope it is feature complete and have started using it for internal projects.
+However, everything is subject to change based on user feedback (so don't be shy).
+Comments, bug reports and PRs are welcome!

 ## Motivation